BeSnappy/app-template/readme.md

 - `Snappy\Apps\TicketRepliedHandler`
 - `Snappy\Apps\TicketWaitingHandler`

-The [Guzzle](https://github.com/guzzle/guzzle) will be available, so feel free to use this HTTP library for contacting remote services.
+The [Guzzle](https://github.com/guzzle/guzzle) PHP library will be available to your application, so feel free to use this HTTP library for contacting remote services.
+You may wish to add it to your own application's Composer file for use during testing.
+If you add Guzzle to your composer file, use the `3.7.*` version.

+## Rendering Views

+For the applications that implement the `ContactLookupHandler` interface, you may render HTML "views" by using the `$this->render` method, passing the path to the view file, and an array of data you want to make available to the view:

+	$this->render(__DIR__.'/view.html', array('name' => $name, 'email' => $email));